Swarnotaj003/Employee-Management--EM-/README.md

 ## MYSQL DATABASES & TABLES
 -   DATABASE:  company
 -   TABLES:  login and empl
-> Use the commands from the file "SQL_table_empl.txt" in MySQL to get a replica the database company.
+> Use the commands from the file `SQL_table_empl.txt` in MySQL to get a replica the database company.

 ## FEATURES
 -	Login Form